iuliabumbu/PolynomialCalculator/README.md

 # PolynomialCalculator
+# Java project using Java Swing.
+The calculator implements basic operations such as addition, substraction, multiplication, division, derivation and integration
-Java project.
-For more details check the documentation
+# For more details check the documentation